Chambers and Partners

-Matt Moscon is a partner in our Salt Lake City office and is a member of the Litigation & Dispute Resolution practice.
-Matt is also part of the Global Energy Industry and Employment & Benefits groups.
-Matt has a broad litigation practice and has worked on a variety of finance and commercial matters.
-Chambers & Partners has ranked his practice for eleven consecutive years and concludes simply, “[h]e is an excellent lawyer.”
-Matt’s practice also has been highlighted by numerous national organizations such as Benchmark Litigation Guide, Best Lawyers, Mountain States Superlawyers, and others.
+Matt Moscon is a partner in our Salt Lake City office and is a trial lawyer in the Litigation & Dispute Resolution practice.
+Matt also participates in our Employment & Benefits and Global Energy Industry groups.
+Matt’s litigation practice has received wide praise.
+For instance, Chambers & Partners has ranked his practice for thirteen consecutive years, and he is one of only eight attorneys in his market receiving their Band 1 recognition.
+Matt’s practice has been highlighted by numerous other national organizations.
+The Best Lawyers in America has ranked Matt every year for the past decade and he has been featured in Mountain States Super Lawyers, Utah Business Magazine’s “Legal Elite,” and Benchmark Litigation Guide, among others.
 Matt works on many commercial disputes and has developed specific expertise and actual trial experience in the fields noted below.

 Product Liability Litigation